deltahedra3d/freecad-launcher/README.md

 ### On first launch, the script will :

 * Create required directories
-* Download FreeCAD
+* Download FreeCAD (Stable or Weekly depending of your choice)
-* Set up a desktop shortcut
+* Set up a desktop shortcut (FreeCAD Launcher)

 ---